perforce/helix-authentication-service/README.md

 1. `p4 extension --delete Auth::loginhook -y`
 1. `p4 admin restart`

-The `restart` is necessary since `p4d` prepares its authentication mechanims during startup.
+The `restart` is necessary since `p4d` grooms the authentication mechanims during startup.
 Without the restart, it will complain about a missing hook:

 ```